 The unique and different types of phospholipids

-There are different types of phospholipids.
-In this article, we give an answer to the question "What are phospholipids?" and explain the various phospholipid types.
+There are several types of phospholipids.
+This article answers the question "What are phospholipids?"Â and describes the different phospholipid types.

 What are phospholipids?

-Phospholipids are esters of glycerol.
-The sn-1 and sn-2 positions of the glycerol backbone are esterified with fatty acids of varying length and degree of saturation (illustrated in the symbolic presentations of phospholipids by yellow sticks).
-The remaining sn-3 position is esterified with phosphoric acid which, in turn, is esterified with a short-chain alcohol of varying chemical structure forming the hydrophilic headgroup of the phospholipid (illustrated by a blue ball, see Figure 1).1) The systematic designation of, for example, phosphatidic acid (PA) is 1,2-diacyl-sn-glycero-3-phosphate, where “sn” means stereospecific numbering or stereo-specifically numbered, i.e., the carbon atom that appears on top in the Fischer projection showing a vertical carbon chain with the hydroxyl group at carbon-2 to the left is designated as C-1.2)
+Phospholipids are amphiphilic molecules, meaning they have both water-loving (hydrophilic) and fat-loving (lipophilic) parts.
+Structurally, they are esters of glycerol.
+The sn-1 and sn-2 positions of the glycerol backbone are esterified with fatty acids of varying chain length and saturation (shown in symbolic drawings as yellow sticks).
+The sn-3 position, in contrast, is esterified with phosphoric acid, which itself is esterified with a short-chain alcohol.
+This alcohol determines the hydrophilic headgroup of the phospholipid (illustrated as a blue ball, see Figure 1).1)

 Figure 1.
 Chemical structure of a phospholipid as exampled by 1-palmitoyl-2-oleoyl-sn-glycero-3phosphocholine (POPC) and the different alternative headgroups varying in the type of alcohol: phosphatidylethanolamine (PE) with ethanolamine, phosphatidylglycerol (PG) with glycerol, phosphatidylserine (PS) with serine, and phosphatidylinositol (PI) with inositol.
 Figure adapted from Drescher S, van Hoogevest P, 2020.
 The Phospholipid Research Center: Current Research in Phospholipids and their Use in Drug Delivery, Pharmaceutics 12, 1235.1)